-- Contributing to the intellectual life of the School by engaging in high quality core teaching. - Contributing to the monitoring and enhancement of quality in teaching within the department. - Actively seeking and pursuing training in teaching technology and practice, for example by undertaking the PGCertHE to associate level. - Teaching and examining undergraduate and masters level students.
+- Contributing to the intellectual life of the School by engaging in high-quality teaching. - Contributing to the monitoring and enhancement of teaching quality within the department. - Pursuing training in teaching technology and practice, for example by undertaking the PGCertHE to associate level.

-- Acting as personal adviser and providing pastoral care. - Supervising PhD students (but not sole supervisory responsibility for research students whilst pre-Interim Review). - Developing innovative and attractive courses, shaping and influencing curriculum development and actively contributing to the review of courses in accordance with departmental strategy. - Supervising hourly-paid teachers, including organising and delegating work, arranging induction and providing training and guidance. - Actively contributing to departmental teaching administration.
+- Teaching and examining undergraduate and masters level students. - Acting as personal adviser and providing pastoral care. - Supervising PhD students (but without sole supervisory responsibility for research students whilst pre-Interim Review). - Developing innovative and attractive courses, shaping and influencing curriculum development and contributing to the review of courses in accordance with departmental strategy. - Supervising hourly-paid teachers, including organising and delegating work, arranging induction and providing training and guidance. - Contributing to departmental teaching administration.